Austria - Market Overview

 |Trade and Investment||(C$, Millions)|

-- Austria is the 10th largest economy in the EU, with a GDP per capita nearly equivalent with the United Kingdom.Footnote 2
+- Austria is the 8th largest economy in the EU, with a Real GDP per capita higher than Germany.Footnote 2

 - Austria is a wealthy, stable and secure democracy located in the centre of Europe.
 It is renowned for its high quality of life, with Vienna currently topping Mercer’s Quality of Living Survey.
 Austria’s Gross Domestic Product (GDP) per capita is among the highest in the European Union (EU).